Skip to content

 Workflow Purpose

-ci.yml Runs lint, format, and test on every push and pull request
+ci.yml Runs docs synchronisation checks and pre-commit validation on matching push and pull request changes

 Commit Conventions